Agriculture in Benin: Cattle

-There is no predominant breed of cattle in the country, with is a constant mixing of the herd.
+There is no predominant breed of cattle in the country, with a constant mixing of the herd.
 Breeds most common in Benin include Lagune (Dwarf West African Shorthorn), Somba (Savannah Shorthorn), Borgou (local cross between Zebu and humpless crossbred), and Zebu.
 Most of the cattle are raised in a seasonal migration pattern, with a small portion (20% or less) raised in a sedentary manner mostly in the southern portions of the country.
 Borgou, Alibori, Atacora, and Donga Districts hold most of the cattle.
 Fulani are the main herders, and often work for hire.
 Herds are moved from north to south and back, depending upon available forage and water supplies.
 Herds in the north can be as large as 80 or so animals.
 Most cattle are raised for meat, some cattle near towns produce milk for sale.
 A few cattle in the northeast area are raised in small herds with very limited movement (Somba farmers), and a larger group in the southern area are raised with a few animals per household, where the households are in areas demarked by waterways.
 Here the animals are moved around depending on availability of forage from location to location, household by household.
 Some villages hire herdsmen to oversee the village animals.
 Total herd size for the country is estimated at between 750,000 and 1 million animals.

 Goats and sheep

 The small ruminants are generally kept by individual households, who usually hold two to five animals.
 These animals are raised off the land, with very few getting any kind of supplemental feeding or health treatment.
-The combined herd of goats and sheep is estimated to be between 1.5 to 1.8 million animals.
+The combined herd of goats and sheep is estimated to be between 1.5 and 1.8 million animals.
 There are two breeds of sheep, the Sahelian (larger) and the Guinean (small).
 The Sahelian breed predominates among the sheep in the north and reach up to 80 kg live weight.
 Smaller sheep average 30 kg in live weight.
 Goats are found all across the country and are usually either the African Dwarf breed (for meat) or the long-legged Sahelian goat (for milking).
 Meat goats range in size from 15 to 20 kg, while the milking goats average closer to 35 kg per animal.
 More goats are found in the southern part of the country than sheep, where they are more popular because there are some cultural and ethnic restrictions on raising sheep.
 Ownership of goats is popular among women due to the ease of care and because they are cheaper to own and present less risk compared to other livestock.